Russification of Ukraine: 1990s

 On 24 August 1991, Ukraine declared its independence from the Soviet Union.
 In response, Boris Yeltsin threatened Ukraine with Russian claims on parts of their territory and a revision of their mutual borders if the Ukrainian side insisted on independence.
 Furthermore, a high-profile delegation was dispatched to address the leaders of the now independent Ukraine.
 Anatolii Sobchak, a member of the delegation, was booed by protesters in Kyiv when he tried to talk about Russo-Ukrainian unity.

 On 8 December 1991, Yeltsin along with the other delegates dissolved the Gorbachev-led Soviet Union and created what he believed would be the Yeltsin-led Commonwealth of Independent States.
 It was an attempt to put together a confederation in which Russia would again play the key role, however without picking up the all-Union bill.
+Yeltsin suggested the idea of Commonwealth citizenship.
+However, it was rejected by Ukraine and other post-Soviet republics who did not approve of the plan.

 One of the contenders who competed for power with Yeltsin in post-Soviet Russia was the mayor of Moscow, Yurii Luzhkov, who actively played the Russian nationalist card against Yeltsin.
 Luzhkov portrayed himself as a defender of Russians abroad during his highly publicised visits to Sevastopol.
 There, he funded a number of Russian social and cultural projects and opened a branch of Moscow University.

 Another contender for power in post-Soviet Russia was Yevgenii Primakov, who championed the reintegration of the post-Soviet space, including Ukraine, under Russian political control.
 During his term as Russian foreign minister in 1996-1998, he turned Russian foreign policy away from its western orientation, seeking the enhancement of Russia's status in the "near abroad", the term used in Moscow to describe former Soviet republics.
 In 1996, Yeltsin appealed to intellectuals to find a new Russian national idea.
 Most responded with suggestions for basing the new Russian identity on statehood.
 However, the Russian Communist party tried to keep the all-Union deity of the Russian alive, enforced by an attachment to eastern Slavic unity and Orthodoxy.
 Radical nationalists advocated a racially pure Russian nation that would not include non-Russian citizens.

 In 1996, the demographer Vladimir Kabuzan published a study of settlements of Russians and Russian speakers outside Russia.
 He included eastern and southern Ukraine, northern Kazakhstan, and parts of Estonia and Latvia.
 Kabuzan wanted those territories to be attached to Russia and argued in favour of not only freeing Chechnya, but also of forging a Russian nation-state based on cultural grounds.
 The image presented by Kabuzan was of a new ethnic and cultural Russian entity.

-In 1991, Yeltsin suggested the idea of Commonwealth citizenship.
-However, it was rejected by Ukraine and other post-Soviet republics who did not approve of the plan.
+In 1999 a project to replace the Soviet-imposed orthography of Ukrainian language based by restoring the norms of the "Kharkiv orthography" of 1928 was proposed by a commission led by Vasyl Nimchuk.
+However, the reform was abandoned due to opposition from the Ukrainian society.